msanders25/Excel-Projects/README.md

 - **Publisher:** Kaggle

 ### ERC Credit Calculation
 This calculation shows how various formulas were used in excel to calculate the employee retention credit (see summary tab in excel file).
-The payroll used to calculate the credit is for a ficticious law firm and was created by me.
+The payroll used to calculate the credit is for a fictitious law firm and was created by me.

-Access the completed file *[HERE]*
+Access the completed file *[HERE]